 The seven categories I offer are:

 - Self-liberation: breaking out of your prison created by your past.
-This can be seen in the radical therapies from the Lesbian, Gay and Bi-sexual and Transgender movement (LGBT), or in the material of Dorothy Rowe, and others.
-I believe the Person-Centred School, emerging from the work of Carl Rogers, would want to see itself operating in this area.
+This can be seen in the radical therapies from the Lesbian, Gay and Bi-sexual and Transgender movement (LGBT), or in the material of Dorothy Rowe, and many others.
+I believe the Person-Centred School, emerging from the work of Carl Rogers, would want to see itself operating in this area even if the day-to-day therapeutic experience may not meet the expectations!
+Here, in the UK, there was a whole movement, seemingly short-lived, started by a Scottish psychiatrist, R.D Laing.
+Thomas Szasz did a similar job in the US.

 - Social liberation: working with others to change the existing social order.
 Rather a favourite of radical and revolutionary thinking, this approach is well represented by the radical South American RC priest, Paulo Friere.
 More can be found on: https://justliving808.files.wordpress.com/2017/08/freire-ch-1-and-2.pdf

 - Counter-conditioning: involves ‘inoculating’ yourself against past habits by the deliberate alteration of behaviour, attitudes and beliefs.
-Cognitive models such as Eye Movement De-sensitisation and Reprocessing (EMDR) are helpful here and, Transactional Analysis is a particularly good example here as it helps us to identify our life Script and amend it.
-It has informed a lot of what I have included in my material.
+Cognitive models such as Eye Movement De-sensitisation and Reprocessing (EMDR) are helpful here.
+Transactional Analysis is a particularly good example here as it helps us to identify our life Script and amend it.
+It has informed my old personal development and , consequently, a lot of what I have included in this website.

 - Stimulus control: models using affect regulation help you to discriminate what you can control, from experiences and events beyond your own control.
 One example, and there are many, include; https://www.emotionregulationtherapy.com/.